wp-plugins/bulk-watermark/readme.txt

+= How do I Remove Watermarks? =

+This plugin permenantly alters the images to contain the watermarks, so the watermarks can not be removed.
+If you want to simply test this plugin, or think you may want to remove the watermarks, you need to make a backup of your images before you use the plugin to add watermarks.
+<a href="http://wordpress.org/extend/plugins/simple-backup/">**Try Simple Backup Plugin**</a>

 = How can I Adjust the Location of the Watermarks? =

 We have a premium version of this plugin that adds the capability to adjust the locations of the watermarks.
 The positions can be adjusted both vertically and horizontally.

-<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugin/bulk-watermark-ultra/">**Upgrade to Bulk Watermark Ultra**</a> for advanced
+<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/bulk-watermark-ultra/">**Upgrade to Bulk Watermark Ultra**</a> for advanced
 watermark features including:

 * Fully Adjustable Text and Image Watermark Positions
 * Highest Quality Watermarks using Image Re-sampling rather than Re-sizing
-* Priority Support License
+* Lifetime Priority Support and Update License